 WHAT IS THE GENEROUS GIVING PROJECT?

-This two-year project has been funded to serve local churches and deaneries in the Diocese of Durham.
+This two-year project serves local churches and deaneries in the Diocese of Durham.
 I’m Rachael Phillips, the project officer, and I’ve developed this project to encourage us all in our discipleship and understanding of our faith on a deeper level.
 We’re exploring what generosity means, how we experience it personally, and how we could become more generous people.

 Our three Diocesan priorities are Children & Young People, Growth, and Poverty.
 The Generous Giving Project fits into Growth.
 It’s not a stand alone topic, or a separate campaign for parishes to engage with once a year when they publish their budgets.
 The Generous Giving Project aims to be part and parcel of everyday worship and all aspects of church life.